How to get a college loan if you have bad credit

 If private loans are the only way to fill your aid gap and you have bad credit, here are some things you should know:

-Before accepting a private loan, it’s usually a good idea to exhaust all federal aid and apply for as many scholarships as possible.
+Before accepting a private loan, it might be a good idea to exhaust all federal aid and apply for as many scholarships as possible.

 Final thoughts

-Attending college is a substantial financial commitment, and having a bad credit score could impact your ability to take out some student loans.
-That being said, there are many options for financial aid for college that don’t require a credit check that should be considered.
-If you need a private student loan to fill in gaps to pay for your education, you might be required to get a cosigner.
+Attending college is a substantial financial commitment, and having a bad credit score could impact your ability to take out some private student loans.
+In addition, if you need a private student loan to fill in gaps to pay for your education, you might be required to get a cosigner.
+That being said, there are many options for financial aid for college that don’t require a credit check that could be considered.